Rohit-Kavitake/Rohit-Kavitake/README.md

 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Desktop Developer and Front-end web Developer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
-- ✍️ &nbsp; Watching Web-series and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Web-series and learning Latest Tech upgrades as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of Tea can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>